-Authority over local school board unexpended balances.
-VML supports the current practice 44 by the local governing body.
-Local governing bodies are solely responsible for raising the 46 revenue that comprises the local share of funding appropriated to a school board to support K-12 1 public education in the community.
-VML supports the authority of local governing bodies to 2 determine if any funds unspent at the end of a fiscal year should revert to the local government or 3 4 remain with the school board.
+Authority over local school funding VML supports the codified practice as of July 1, 2024, whereby local school boards may keep any unexpended funds at the end of the fiscal year as approved by its local governing body.
+VML supports maintaining the authority of local governing bodies to make this determination because they are responsible for raising the revenue that comprises the local share of funding appropriated to a school board to support K-12 public education in the community.
+VML encourages local governments to work cooperatively with their school boards on these issues.